Kris Jenner Gets Birthday Tributes From Kim Kardashian, Kyle Richards & More As She Turns 64

 Kris also received birthday messages from her friends, including Faye Resnick and Kyle Richards.
 Resnick posted a gorgeous glam shot of Kris to Instagram as she wished a happy birthday to her “beautiful girlfriend.”

-In addition, the Real Housewives of Beverly Hills star posted an epic throwback photo of her, Faye, and Kris and described the birthday girl as one of the most loyal and caring friends a person could have.
+In addition, the Real Housewives of Beverly Hills star posted an epic throwback photo of her, Faye, and Kris, describing the birthday girl as one of the most loyal and caring friends a person could have.

 While there’s no official word on how Kris plans to spend her special day, in the past she has been treated like a queen by her wealthy friends.

-Last year, Kris had a lavish birthday celebration on a private jet with her boyfriend Corey and friends Tommy Hilfiger and his wife, Dee Ocleppo.
-Last Nov.
-5, Kris posted a photo to Instagram that showed her enjoying a piece of birthday butter cake at 35,000 feet.
+Last year, Kris had a lavish birthday celebration on a private jet with her boyfriend, Corey, and friends Tommy Hilfiger and his wife, Dee Ocleppo.
+Last November 5, Kris posted a photo to Instagram that showed her enjoying a piece of birthday butter cake at 35,000 feet.